Itzemarald/ESP32-S3-Spicboard-V3/README.md

 ### Mode 2: Photoresistor (Light Sensor)
 Works similarly to Mode 1, but reads the analog value from the onboard light sensor (LDR).
 - Updates the 7-segment display and the LED bar graph dynamically based on ambient light intensity.

 ---

+## Multi-Board Communication (UART Remote Control)

+This project supports a wired remote control feature using a second ESP32 microcontroller.
+- **The Receiver (ESP 1):** The main board runs a dedicated UART task in the background.
+It listens for the command string `"UART_NEXT_MODE"`.
+- **The Transmitter (ESP 2):** A second, bare ESP32 uses its onboard BOOT button (GPIO 0).
+Pressing the button triggers a hardware interrupt (ISR), safely debounces the signal via FreeRTOS ticks, and transmits the command via UART to ESP 1 to remotely switch the operating modes.
+  *(Note: The complete source code and configuration for this transmitter device can be found in the `[branch-name]` branch of this repository).*

+---